Goodnight, Little Hero

 Ignore the feature lists and answer one question: what does bedtime look like at your house?

-Kid fights the routine, pops out of bed, negotiates everything → you want the story woven into the routine.
-That's us — 5 free nights, no card.
-Kid settles fine but wants stories on demand, in the car, offline → DreamTales or Fablino.
+Kid fights the routine and you want the story woven into it → that's us, with 5 free nights and no card.
+Kid settles fine but wants narrated stories on demand or offline → DreamTales.
 You read a lot already and just want novelty → Oscar's coin packs.
 Budget is the constraint → Gramms free tier.
-Kid can't physically fall asleep → Moshi, and maybe a chat with your pediatrician.
+If guided sleep audio is the goal rather than personalization → Moshi.

 Whichever way you go, steal our free stuff on the way out: 50 printable bedtime coloring pages and a library of free bedtime stories — no email walls on the stories, no card anywhere.
 Bedtime's hard enough.